-Adriane Jefferson (She/Her/Hers) is an Arts Administrator and cultural equity leader who has worked professionally in the Arts & Culture sector for over 16 years.
-She is currently the Director of Cultural Affairs for the City of New Haven where she is leading the city on cultural equity and anti-racism work.
-Prior to that she has served as an Arts Program Manager for the State of CT, Department of Economic and Community Development/Office of the Arts where she has developed groundbreaking programs for the State of CT such as The Arts Workforce Initiative paid Employment Program which has placed over 100 young people between the ages of 18 - 40 in arts jobs across the State.
+Adriane Jefferson (She/Her/Hers) is an Arts Administrator and cultural equity leader who has worked professionally in the Arts & Culture sector for over 17 years.
+She is currently the Director of Cultural Affairs for the City of New Haven and the Executive Director of New Haven Festivals, Inc., where she is leading the city on cultural equity and anti-racism initiatives.
+Adriane and her department have created the Arts for Anti-Racism Pledge, The Unapologetically Radical Conference, and the City of New Haven’s and State of Connecticut’s first ever Cultural Equity Plan.
+Prior to her current role she served as an Arts Program Manager for the State of Connecticut, Department of Economic and Community Development/Office of the Arts where she developed groundbreaking programs for the State of Connecticut such as The Arts Workforce Initiative paid Employment Program and the READI (Relevance, Equity, Access, Diversity and Inclusion) Music conference, which has placed hundreds of young creative workers of color in arts jobs and professional development opportunities across the state.